Learn About Mississippi Unemployment Benefits Claim

 Only during periods of high unemployment (defined by MES law), claimants who have exhausted their regular unemployment benefits may qualify for an unemployment benefits extension.

 Regarding the unemployment benefits claim, Mississippi Department of Employment Security law requires that child support be deducted from the former worker’s unemployment benefits if so directed by the Mississippi Department of Human Services.
 They will be notified by MDES is child support will be deducted from their weekly unemployment benefits.

 There are other provisions that fall under the heading Trade Readjustment Allowances which provide for compensation and/or training to persons unemployed or underemployed due to increased activity of foreign imports.
 These benefits include training, relocation allowance, relocation move, job search allowance, health coverage tax credit, and alternative trade adjustment assistance.

 MS federal unemployment benefits are taxable.
 The former worker will be furnished a statement, Form 1099-G or the equivalent at the end of the year that the benefits are paid.
 The law requires the applicant to pay 90 percent of their tax for the year through withholding or quarterly estimated tax payments.
-The applicant may choose to have 10 percent of their his or her unemployment payments withheld for Federal Income Tax.
+The applicant may choose to have 10 percent of his or her unemployment payments withheld for Federal Income Tax.
 The tax will be deducted after other deductions are made (earnings, overpayments, pensions, child support payments).
-They will be permitted to change a previously selected option by reporting to their Unemployment Insurance office.
+They will be permitted to change a previously selected option by reporting to the Unemployment Insurance office.